Best Scuba Diving in the World in 2025 - Bluewater Dive Travel

 Lembeh Macro Critter Workshop 2026 | Sep 17 - 24, 2026 | Trip Leader: Mark Hatter | From $2,153

-With stunning visibility and a wide variety of dive sites, the Red Sea remains home to some of the best diving in the world in 2024.
+With stunning visibility and a wide variety of dive sites, the Red Sea remains home to some of the best scuba diving in the world.
 The region offers options for every diver and is popular with Europeans as an easy-to-reach dive destination.
 Reefs, sharks, and famous wrecks await in an area popular with liveaboards but is also an excellent shore diving destination.

 The Red Sea is to the Middle East, as Raja Ampat is to Southeast Asia.
 A bountiful and varied playground of stunning reefs, exceptional marine life, and comfortable dive conditions provide an alluring alternative to some of the more far-flung destinations.
 Its isolated geographical location and distinctive climate mean that almost 20% of the 1000 fish species found here are unique to the Red Sea.
 Over 200 hard and soft coral species flourish on extensive shallow reefs that drop dramatically into deep walls and canyons.